krishnamami/MLOPS_end_end_CICD_Pipelines/README.md

-# MLOPS End to End Implementation with CI/CD Pipelines on Jenkins on Google Cloud Platform (GCP)
+# MLOPS End to End Implementation with CI/CD Pipelines using Jenkins on Google Cloud Platform (GCP)

 🚀 End-to-End MLOps Pipeline using Jenkins on GCP